Rwb3n/Rwb3n/README.md

 I specialize in:
 - Declarative platform development (Salesforce)
-- Local/private infrastructure (Obsidian, Python, containerization)
+- Local/private infrastructure (Obsidian, Python, n8n, SQLite)
-- Autonomous system scaffolding (LLM agents, behavioral orchestration, memory stacks)
+- Autonomous system scaffolding (LLMs, Agent orchestration, memory stacks)

-> I believe in building systems that think with you—not just for you.
+> I believe in building systems that think with you, not just for you.

 ---